ESGF/esgf-vocab/docs/source/how_to/validate_drs.rst

       .. image:: ../_static/API_drsvalid_one.png

       .. note::
-        those functions return a DrsValidationReport object that can be use to know more about the validation.
+        Those functions return a DrsValidationReport object that can be use to know more about the validation.